sudhanvalalit/pybmc/CONTRIBUTING.md

 ## License

-By contributing to pyBMC, you agree that your contributions will be licensed under the GPL-3.0 License.
+By contributing to pyBMC, you agree that your contributions will be licensed under the MIT License.